antarctica/lantern/docs/monitoring.md

 - for files, the `content-length` header is optionally checked if an expected value is known
 - for NORA hosted files, a GET request with a byte range is used as NORA gives false negatives using HEAD requests
 - for SharePoint hosted files, a [Proxy](#verification-sharepoint-proxy) is used to allow access to restricted content
+- for SAN references, a [Proxy](#verification-san-proxy) is used to allow to validate target paths
 - for ArcGIS layers and services, the response is checked for errors (as ArcGIS returns a `200` even for missing items)

 Checks are not run for: